Musandam Oman collage

 The Portuguese built Khasab Castle in the 17th century.
 However, the Omanis built the circular fort in the centre before that.

 Opening times for Khasab Castle are Saturday to Thursday from 9am to 4pm and from 9am to 11am on Fridays.
 The entrance fee is 500 baisa for adults, 200 for children over 6, free for under 6 and only card payment is accepted.
+(Currently closed)

 Bukha